 In Fichter, Judge Jones was tasked with determining whether the Child Support Guidelines could logically be found to require a parent to contribute to the cost of a supported child’s car insurance.
 Given that the Guidelines had recently been updated to include the costs of owning or leasing a car for the child, Judge Jones looked at the comments included in the amendment of the guidelines to determine what types of costs of ownership the Legislature intended to include in the updated guideline.
 There he found language that included “principal cost, finance charges (interest), lease payments, gas and motor oil, insurance, maintenance and repairs."
 (Child Support Guidelines, Appendix IX-A, Comment 8.)
 Thus, the judge found that a parent could be required to contribute to the cost of a child’s car insurance.

 When determining the amount of child support appropriate in a particular case, it is important to consider current and future expenses that will be incurred on behalf of your children.
-Please call the Law Office of Peter Van Aulen for a free consultation to discuss your New Jersey child support case.SOURCE
+Please call the Law Office of Peter Van Aulen for a free 30 minute in office consultation to discuss your New Jersey child support case.SOURCE